Ladder99/ladder99/services/diode/code/application/datadiode/README.md

 # Restrictions

-* there is a lot of overhead in a message, this can be optimized
+There is a lot of overhead in a message, this can be optimized